Academic year: 2023/2024

-The master's degree in Environmental Technologies for the Circular Economy trains professionals who can design, plan, develop, evaluate, manage and control systems, processes and services aimed at protecting the environment and implementing the use of renewable energies.
+The master's degree in Biotechnologies for Sustainable Development and the Environment trains professionals who can design, plan, develop, evaluate, manage and control systems, processes and services aimed at protecting the environment and implementing the use of renewable energies.

 The course addresses the different applications of environmental processes and applied research from a quantitative approach, with a particular focus on ways to transform materials and energy that maximise production yield and minimise risks and environmental impacts, with a view to achieving sustainability (environmental but also economic and social sustainability) and implementing the circular economy concept.